 Carbon is measured on the quartz filter by thermal optical analysis (TOA).
-Carbon measurement results are reported from the laboratory as micrograms per filter.
-For the eight-carbon species, the primary source of fractional uncertainty is the separation into temperature ranges.
+Carbon measurement results are reported from the laboratory as areal densities in micrograms per centimeter squared and stored in the UCD database (see UCD TI 801A\CSN Data Ingest).
+For the seven-carbon fractions (i.e. OC1, OC2, OC3, OC4, EC1, EC2 and EC3), the primary source of fractional uncertainty is the separation into temperature ranges.
 This may be associated with operationally defined temperature regulation, but it may also be from the inherent variability of the species involved.
-The concentration, MDL, and uncertainty in micrograms per cubic meter for the carbon fractions and sums - OC1, OC2, OC3, OC4, OPTR, OPTT, EC1, EC2, EC3, OCTR, ECTR, and TCTC - are calculated both with (e.g., OC1, ECTR) and without (e.g., OC1\raw, ECTR\raw) an artifact correction using Equations 7 through 11.
+Species include organic carbon (OC), elemental carbon (EC), pyrolized carbon (OP; Pyrol C), which are each measured via transmittance and/or reflectance, and total carbon (TC).
+The concentration, MDL, and uncertainty in micrograms per cubic meter for the carbon fractions and sums - OC1, OC2, OC3, OC4, OPTR, OPTT, EC1, EC2, EC3, OCTR, OCTT, ECTR, ECTT and TCTC - are calculated both with (e.g., OC1, ECTR) and without (e.g., OC1\raw, ECTR\raw) an artifact correction using Equations 7 through 11.
 When calculated without artifact correction, the B variable in Equation 7 is zero.